Feel like you’re being held back by a fat pouch in the groin area (FUPA)?

 Repeat this as many times as possible.

-A leg raise is another exercise that can significantly impact the appearance of your abdomen, give you abdominal cuts and reduce your pubic area fat.
+A leg raise is another exercise that can greatly impact the appearance of your abdomen, give you abdominal cuts and reduce your pubic area fat.

 For this position, lay flat on your back with your shoulders and head resting on the floor.